fiksdala/comorbidity/README.md

 # This is a fork of the {comorbidity} package.

+__I originally created this fork in 2020 as part of my job as a Data Scientist for Brigham and Women's Hospital, with the eventual goal of merging with the existing `comorbidity` package.
+In the past 1-2 years, we have de-prioritized maintaining this repo in favor of non-R approaches.
+Those solutions are proprietary and will not be hosted here or incorporated into any existing R packages.
+As a result, this fork is no longer being actively maintained and will be archived in the near future.__

 There have been a limited number of people who have used this fork in their own work since I first created it back in 2020.
 If anyone finds that their code that utlized the `Main` branch of this fork no longer functions, please see the `retired` branch.
 For those who have been using the `updated_elixhauser` branch, you may continue to do so.
-The `Main` branch currently reflects `updated_elixhauser`, but may be changed substantiatlly in the future as I attempt to prepare this fork for possible merging with ellessenne’s version.
+The `Main` branch currently reflects `updated_elixhauser`~~, but may be changed substantiatlly in the future as I attempt to prepare this fork for possible merging with ellessenne’s version~~.

 # The {comorbidity} Package: Computing Comorbidity Scores <img src="man/figures/hex.png" width = "150" align="right" />